Get The Help You Deserve

 Common Causes of Bus Accidents

-However, sometimes eventualities can also arise that include two types of some of the following common causes that we are going to share.
+However, sometimes eventualities can also arise, including two common causes that we will share.
 So, these common cases only help to illustrate a little of the nature of the phenomenon that is the subject of study but does not limit that the facts can be expressed in other ways.
-That is, there may arise types of accidents with unique particularities, such as school bus accidents or MTA bus accident
+There may arise types of accidents with unique particularities, such as school or MTA bus accidents, which will also require a unique strategy.

 Some of the most common causes we have seen at our law firm in recent years are the following:

-• Driver Fatigue: Bus drivers often work long hours and adhere to demanding schedules, leading to driver fatigue.
+• Driver Fatigue: Bus drivers often work long hours and adhere to demanding schedules, leading to fatigue.
 This exhaustion can impair the driver's alertness and reaction time, increasing the likelihood of accidents.

 • Mechanical Failures: Mechanical failures in buses, such as faulty brakes, worn tires, or engine problems, can result in accidents.
 Regular maintenance and inspections are crucial to prevent these issues from compromising safety.